51Degrees/documentation/src/quickstart/devicedetection.md

  * **On-premise** - Device detection processing is performed locally using a data file that must be kept updated.
 Decide if you want [Hash or Pattern](@ref DeviceDetection_Index_PatternVsHash).
 In summary, @Hash is faster than @Pattern but is less able to cope with User-Agents that have not been seen before.
    * [On-premise Pattern Example](@ref Examples_DeviceDetection_ConfigureFromFile_OnPremisePattern)
    * [On-premise Hash Example](@ref Examples_DeviceDetection_ConfigureFromFile_OnPremiseHash)
-4. (optional) Configure [client-side evidence](@ref) to get better results.
+4. (optional) Configure [client-side evidence](@ref Features_ClientSideEvidence) to get better results.
 Particularly for iPhone and iPad.
 @endsnippet
 @startsnippet{java}
 ### Standalone pipeline / off-line processing

-1. Install the com.51degrees.device-detection package via Maven.
+1. Install the [com.51degrees.pipeline.device-detection](@ref https://search.maven.org/artifact/com.51degrees/pipeline.device-detection) package via Maven.
 2. Follow the appropriate example from the options below:
   * [Cloud Example](@ref Examples_DeviceDetection_GettingStarted_Cloud) - Negligible processing and memory overhead but slower due to Internet latency.
   * **On-premise** - Device detection processing is performed locally using a data file that must be kept updated.
 Decide if you want [Hash or Pattern](@ref DeviceDetection_Index_PatternVsHash).
 In summary, @Hash is faster than @Pattern but is less able to cope with User-Agents that have not been seen before.